bonny/WordPress-Simple-History/readme.txt

 == Changelog ==

-= 3.4.0 (February 2023) =

-- Changed: When exporting a CSV file of the history, each cell is escaped to reduce the risk of "CSV injection" in spreadsheet applications when importing the exported CSV.
-Reported here: https://patchstack.com/database/vulnerability/simple-history/wordpress-simple-history-plugin-3-3-1-csv-injection-vulnerability.

-= 3.3.1 (October 2022) =

-- Tested up to WordPress 6.1.

 = Currently doing =

 - Add old SimpeLogger class so old loggers that third party plugins/software has created does not crash site.